-The USAID Reducing Pollution project, a five-year effort implemented by Winrock International, is supporting locally driven initiatives to reduce environmental pollution in Vietnam through a collective impact approach.
-Reducing Pollution is being implemented in three phases: Discovery, Organizing for Action and Implementation.
+The USAID Reducing Pollution project, a five-year effort implemented by Winrock International, is supporting locally-driven initiatives to reduce environmental pollution in Vietnam through a collective impact approach (please see the box).
+Reducing Pollution is being implemented in three phases: Discovery, Organizing for Action, and Implementation.
 This case study explores how the project used an Organizing for Action phase to prepare internal processes and tools necessary to start working with local partners to launch collective impact initiatives.